paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ![1500%](https://www.dropbox.com/s/k13y8fr2jdlm9b0/pry-logo.png?dl=1)

 ^
-To do this, let's use the Pry debugger to see if we can follow `name`'s journey from instance method to local variable.
+To do this, let's use the Pry debugger to see if we can follow "`name`"'s journey from instance method to local variable.

 ---
 [.background-color: #F0F0F0]